This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 does not respond, the bureau shall issue the payment by a bureau debit card.

-contract with a vendor for the debit cards to allow benefit recipients to
+vendor for the debit cards to allow benefit recipients to receive payment

-provide notice of electronic payment delivery on the payment remittance of each
+electronic payment delivery on the payment remittance of each paper warrant

-paper warrant issued to eligible benefit recipients.
-The notice shall include
+issued to eligible benefit recipients.
+The notice shall include the two

-the two different payment options and shall provide the benefit recipient the
+different payment options and provide the benefit recipient the opportunity to

-opportunity to select between the two electronic payment options.
-(7) A benefit recipient
+select between the two electronic payment options.
+(6) A benefit recipient may request a

-may request a waiver of the electronic payment delivery of compensation or
+waiver of the electronic payment delivery of compensation or benefits under

-benefits under this rule for special circumstances due to hardship in
+this rule for special circumstances due to hardship in establishing a personal

 |